ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

         strategy.entry("My Short Entry Id", strategy.short)

-However, we believe that this type of behavior of the security function could be useful when it’s being used in indicators.
+However, we believe that this type of behavior of the security function could be useful when it's being used in indicators.
 For instance, `ChrisMoody <https://www.tradingview.com/u/ChrisMoody/>`__ uses this effect in a popular indicator called `CM\_Pivot Points\_M-W-D-4H-1H\_Filtered <https://www.tradingview.com/script/kqKEuQpn-CM-Pivot-Points-M-W-D-4H-1H-Filtered/>`__